-- Minneapolis has a large amount of staff dedicated to pedestrian issues.
-Through the Public Works Department employing staff to maintain and repair sidewalks, the Minneapolis Public School System employing full time staff to work on Safe Routes to School, and several ambassador programs promoting walking and working towards creating a welcoming pedestrian environment throughout the City, Minneapolis has a multitude of opportunities for pedestrian issues to be addressed.
+- Minneapolis has a large number of staff dedicated to pedestrian issues.
+Through partnerships across the City, Minneapolis has a multitude of opportunities for pedestrian issues to be addressed.

 - Minneapolis’s extensive sidewalk network is an example of how the City is devoted to providing pedestrian facilities.
 Over 80 percent of streets have sidewalks on both sides of the street.
-The City’s Sidewalk Inspections Office conducts an annual sidewalk and curb ramp repair program that replaces any defective sidewalks and curb ramps on a regular basis.
-Currently, all bridges have sidewalks on at least one side and all new bridges must provide pedestrian facilities.
+The City’s Sidewalk Inspections Office conducts an annual sidewalk and curb ramp repair program that replaces defective sidewalks and curb ramps on a regular basis.

-- Minneapolis’s parking standards are representative of working towards creating a more pedestrian friendly environment.
+- Minneapolis’s parking standards work towards creating a more pedestrian friendly environment.
 All zoning districts in Minneapolis have maximum parking standards and no minimum parking standards.
 Ground floor parking garages must have commercial, residential, office, or hotel uses between the parking garage and public sidewalks to foster a better walking environment.